gut-puncture/Semantic-Gravity-RP/execution-plan.md

   - at least 50 prompts with question length > 20 tokens
   - at least 50 prompts with question length < 8 tokens
   - at least 20 prompts where the question contains punctuation
-- If any requirement fails, regenerate until met.
+- If any requirement fails, log shortfalls and continue (no regeneration).

 5.7 Repetition control across categories:
 - `target_word_normalized` may appear in at most 2 categories.
 - If cap violated, discard candidate.
-- If the category drops below 500 after repetition filtering, stop and regenerate the candidate pool (increase candidate_multiplier or adjust max_target_repetition).
+- If the category drops below 500 after repetition filtering, continue with remaining prompts and log the shortfall (no regeneration).

 5.8 Manual spot check (mandatory):
 - Sample 50 accepted prompts per category.
-- If >10% fail acceptance criteria, tighten filters and regenerate.
+- If >10% fail acceptance criteria, tighten filters for future runs; do not regenerate in this run.

 5.9 Save final prompts:
 - `data/prompts.csv` with schema in Section 13.